DavideMalvezzi/EscorpioEvo16-Dashboard/README.md

 All the waypoints are contained in the GPS.CFG file in the SD.
 The first waypoint is assumed as the track start.

 ### LCD
+The LCD module allow the user to directly interact with the DashBoard, also thanks to its touch screen.
+The differents LCD screens are called form and are created thanks to the 4D System Workshop editor.
+This module relay on the (Genie library)[https://github.com/4dsystems/ViSi-Genie-Arduino-Library] to send and receive commands and events from the LCD.
+For the DashBoard we have 4 forms:
+- the Console form is the first to start as boot.
+All the module are loaded on the setup and the loading success message or errors are reported on the screen by this form.
+- the Main form is the form showed after the boot.
+It contains all the widget needed by the pilot.
+- the Debug form is a form most used for "debug" the prototype.
+It shows information relative to the other electronics boards inside the prototype (BMS and motor driver) and allows to enable/disable other modules such as the Can Analyzer and the Motor Maps Loader.
+- the last one is the Maps form that will be discussed int he Motor Maps Loader module.